What is Bushcare?

 Every Wednesday, 9am-12pm.
 Meet behind the Gunyah Hall, Watsons Bay.

 Every Wednesday, 1pm to 3pm.
 Meet at Lighthouse Reserve opposite Cambridge Avenue and Old South Head Road, Vaucluse.

 Parsley Bay Reserve

-Every Thursday, 9am-1pm.
+Every Thursday, 9am-12pm.
 Meet at the Kiosk at the end of Horler Avenue, Vaucluse.

 Every Friday, 9am-12pm and the first Saturday of the month, 10am-2pm.
-Meet at the Trumper Park Pond, Paddington.
+Meet at the pond area in Trumper Park.

 Every Friday, 1pm-3pm.
 Meet at the nursery at the end of Quarry Street, Paddington.

 Anyone over the age of 15 is invited to become a Bushcare volunteer.
 Our Bushcare volunteers include local residents, retirees, businesses, community groups, school groups and tertiary students.
 All you need is an interest in protecting the local environment and a few spare hours a week, fortnight or month.
 As a Bushcare volunteer, you will help to ensure the future ecological sustainability and natural beauty of the Woollahra municipality.

 Our Bushcare volunteers receive a copy of our biannual newsletter The Bush Telegraph, certificates of participation and achievement, and are provided with all necessary tools and equipment, morning and/or afternoon tea and site supervision.